material-foundation/material-text-accessibility-ios/README.md

 of two colors is a measurement of how much the brightness of two colors differ.
 For example, white on dark grey might have a contrast ratio of 9:1, while white on medium grey might only have a contrast ratio of 4:1.
-In general, larger constrast ratios are better and will ensure the widest range of users can easily read the text in your app.
+In general, larger contrast ratios are better and will ensure the widest range of users can easily read the text in your app.

 The [W3C](https://www.w3.org)'s
 [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG/#visual-audio-contrast) contains two recommendations for text contrast ratios:

-1. Minimum constrast: text should have a contrast ratio of at least 4.5:1, except for "large" text, which can have a contrast ratio of 3:1.
+1. Minimum contrast: text should have a contrast ratio of at least 4.5:1, except for "large" text, which can have a contrast ratio of 3:1.
 2. Enhanced contrast: text should have a contrast ratio of at least 7:1, except for large text, which can have a contrast ratio of 4.5:1.